 - There is only a short journey area north of Victoria that reaches anything like 80% of capacity at the peak period.
-The rest of the line (and all of it for most of the day) is at a much lower level of use.
+The rest of the line (and all of it for most of the day) is at a much lower level of very good site use.

 - Absolute figures for Northern Line use are much higher than on the Victoria Line already, without adding a new load from Nine Elms and Battersea

 - For example: The statistics on page 44 of the 2009 report show that Vauxhall is ‘an extremely lightly loaded station’ (6,000 passengers in the three-hour peak period) whereas Waterloo on the Northern line (which would be directly affected in traffic flow as predicted by the NLE model) is the highest on the entire Underground network with nearly twelve times as many boardings (69,000).